 • In pincer-type impingement, the hip socket (acetabulum), which is usually angled forward, may be angled toward the back, or protruding bone may be present on the pelvis side of the hip joint making the socket a deeper recess that covers more of the ball or head of the femur bone.

 • The overgrown bone or incorrect angle of the socket causes the labrum, a rim of connective tissue around the edge of the hip socket, to be pinched.
 Over time, this extra pressure to the labrum when flexing (moving the leg forward) leads to wear and tear that can cause inflammation and could result in a tear.
 If this condition persists, eventually the cartilage that lines the hip joint can become worn and form holes.

 This condition affects men and women equally; symptoms often begin early, appearing at any time between 15 to 50 years of age.

-Please contact a convenient SportsCare Physical Therapy location to schedule an appointment.
+Please contact a convenient SportsCare Physical Therapy location to schedule an appointment for a hip injury.
 We look forward to meeting you.

 Easily request an appointment below, or call the facility nearest to you to speak with someone from our team!

 At SportsCare Physical Therapy we see each of our patients as individuals.
 With a customized treatment plan that is unique to each patient, our therapists are able to address all of their patients’ specific needs!